 When is tax debt dischargeable in Chapter 7 bankruptcy?

-If tax debt is part of the overwhelming financial obligations that lead a person to consider filing Chapter 7 bankruptcy, it’s essential to consider whether any of that debt and penalties assessed for it can be discharged in the bankruptcy.
+If the tax debt is part of the overwhelming financial obligations that lead a person to consider filing Chapter 7 bankruptcy, it’s essential to consider whether any of that debt and penalties assessed for it can be discharged in the bankruptcy.

 In some instances, it can be.
 However, certain conditions have to be met.
 For example: